parth-1023/cs-573-final/README.md

 ## Milestones

  * Week 1:
-   Try to make the landing page with the world map.
+   Try to make the landing page with the world map.(Implemented this)
  * Week 2:
    Will try to add interaction to different maps.
+Also make the new database
  * Week 3:
    Try to add hover and click events in the visualization.
  * Week 4: